 Grade 2 – straddles low E and high F

-U is still around for the unlovely Unclassified
+U is still around for the unlovely "ungraded".

 So will schools, sixth form colleges and apprenticeships want 4s or 5s in Maths and English?

 I’ve heard the new exams are harder than the old ones.
-Does that mean that students will get lower results than if they’d taken the exam in 2016?
+Does that mean that students will get lower results compared to the old system?

-However, the DofE states that the “more challenging content” doesn't mean students will get a lower grade than they might have done under the old system – presumably because there will still be a set ratio of students across each grade boundary.
+However, the DfE has also said that that this doesn't mean students will tend to get a lower grade with the 1-9 system than they might have done under the old system.

 How difficult is it to get a 9?

-The decision to appeal a GCSE grade should always be done in conjunction with the school — they’ll have information about how close the results were to a grade boundary.
-Undoubtedly more students will question their results in Maths and English, because there are now more grade boundaries.
+As under the old system, a decision to appeal a GCSE grade should always be done in conjunction with your child's school — they’ll have clearer information about how close your child's results were to a grade boundary and can request that the exam board reviews the mark your child received.

 What about Wales, Northern Ireland and Scotland?

 This is just an English initiative.
 Wales and Northern Ireland, they are keeping the old A* to G grading system (although Northern Ireland is adding in a new C* grade).
 In Scotland, students will continue to sit Nationals (N5), with the grading system A to D.